ezyxo22ooo59/Anomaly-Detection/README.md

 ### Project Aspect
 This project addresses a critical need in the healthcare sector: detecting anomalies in payment data to identify potential fraud, billing errors, and other irregularities.
 By applying unsupervised learning models, the project provides a robust approach to anomaly detection without relying on labeled data.
 This is particularly valuable in real-world scenarios where labeled data may be scarce or unavailable.

-Several aspects of this project stand out:
+Several aspects of this project:

 Comprehensive Approach:
 - The project combines multiple unsupervised learning techniques and thorough data analysis to detect anomalies in healthcare payments.